AI4LIFE-GROUP/robust-grads/README.md

 ### Synthetic dataset shift (Gaussian noise)
 #### Retraining models
 To compare models that are retrained from scratch, follow the same results as for real-world dataset shift retrained models (i.e., run `retrain_experiments.py` as described above, but omit the `dataset_shift` command-line parameter.)
+Make sure to specify `fixed_seed 1` as a command-line parameter, otherwise, results will vary a lot based on using different random seeds to train the networks.

 These additional command-line parameters will be useful.
 * `--threshold` default 0.
 Standard deviation of gaussian noise to add (for continuous features), or probability of modifying each feature (for binary features)
 * `--base_repeats` default 10.
-How many "base models" to average over.
-The usage depends on whether `--fixed_seed` is true
+How many "base models" to use.
+Exact implementation depends on whether `fixed_seed` is True (it is True in all of the paper experiments), as described below.
 * * For example, if fixed_seed is false, `--variations=5` and `--base_repeats=10`, we will train 10 base models and 5 modified models, for a total of 15 models.
 We compare each of the modified models with each of the base models.
 All 15 models that we train will use different random initializations.
 * * For example, if `--fixed_seed=1`, `--variations=5`, and `--base_repeats=10`, we will train 10 base models and 5 modified models for each base model, for a total of 60 models.
 Each base model will be trained using a different model initialization, and all of the 5 modified models corresponding to it will use the same model initialization.

+Note that our experiments only vary `base_repeats`, however, we leave `variations` in the code as a way to make more comparisons more quickly in the future.

 #### Fine-tuning models
 For fine-tuning experiments on synthetic data shifts, use `finetune_synth_experiments.py` to run the experiments and `postprocess_finetuning_synth.py` to postprocess the results.
 E.g.,